FPGA-Based Neural Network Accelerators for Space Applications: A Survey: Literature Review

-Wang et al. (2022)~\cite{wangHardwareAccelerationImplementation2022} proposed an FPGA-based accelerator for the YOLOX-s model~\cite{yolox2021}, a CNN designed for object detection tasks that has been trained on the COCO dataset \cite{linMicrosoftCOCOCommon2014}.
-Said accelerator design leveraged a DSP array for convolutional layer computation and a cache system to store feature maps and weights efficiently.
-Notably, during design and experimentation, the authors accounted for the hardware implications of TMR, utilizing one-third of the available DSPs to reserve resources for future radiation-tolerant implementations.
+\phantomsection \textbf{Wang et al. (2022)~\cite{wangHardwareAccelerationImplementation2022}} proposed an accelerator for YOLOX-s~\cite{yolox2021}, a CNN for object detection trained on the COCO dataset~\cite{linMicrosoftCOCOCommon2014}.
+This accelerator leveraged a DSP array for convolutional layer computation and a cache system to efficiently store feature maps and weights.
+During design, the authors accounted for TMR's resource overhead by reserving two-thirds of available DSPs for future implementation.
+They implemented the accelerator on a Virtex-7 FPGA.

-The experimental results were obtained by implementing this accelerator on an FPGA within the Virtex 7 FPGA VC709 Connectivity Kit.
-These results demonstrated an FPGA power consumption of 14.76 W, an inference time of 62.187 ms, and a throughput of 399.6 GOP/s.
+This accelerator's power consumption was 14.76 W, its latency was 62.187 ms, and its throughput was 399.6 GOP/s.
 Additionally, the authors reported a DSP utilization rate of 85.33\% during inference, indicating efficient computation and reduced dependence on memory bandwidth.